dash-/git-wrapper2-promise/README.md

 higher-quality promisification implementation.

 **NOTE** In addition to implementing promises, this library removes the event emissions that were present in previous versions.
-Any event emissions must therefore be implemented by consumers.
+If you desire event emissions, you must therefore be implement them yourself.

 ## Installation